riakau/CPU_Scheduler/README.md

-# CCU Scheduler for OWLTech
+# CPU Scheduler for OwlTech

 ## **Project Overview**
 This project is designed to demonstrate CPU scheduling techniques to make the OwlTech